LEGO Star Wars The Force Awakens Review: Not just another brick in the wall

-After more than 18 Lego games, it feels like we go through the same old motions every time we review a “new” one.
+After more than 18 LEGO games, it feels like we go through the same old motions every time we review a “new” one.
 Developer TT Games regurgitates its usual gameplay mechanics once more, just onto a new intellectual property, and we bust out our plastic-fantastic puns in an effort to stave off our own boredom.

 You know, jokes about how this one's not exactly a blockbuster.
 That it involves the finding of more studs than an avid Tinder user.
 Or perhaps it might contain an especially large boss that made us crap bricks.

 The most obvious new addition to the formula is cover-based shooting, and it clips onto the existing base quite nicely.
-Every once in a while you'll be made to insta-stick to a low wall in order to blast a specific quota of foes using a free aiming reticle on your left stick.
+Every once in a while you'll be made to insta-stick to a low wall in order to blast a specific quota of foes using a free-aiming reticle on your left stick.

-Real talk: it's no Uncharted 4, or Gears of War, but dodging incoming fire is made fun and intuitive thanks to obvious on-screen warnings – and hey, blasting waves of badly aiming stormtroopers is fun (and accurate to canon).
+Real talk: it's no Uncharted 4, or Gears of War, but dodging incoming fire is made fun and intuitive thanks to obvious on-screen warnings – and hey, blasting waves of badly-aiming stormtroopers is fun (and accurate to canon).
 Sometimes this gunplay requires you to shift to specific new cover-points in order to get a bead on a shootable piece of environmental puzzles.
 Fans of destruction will also get a kick out of a special meter that builds to deliver a satisfying block-rocking room clear attack.

 Something else that diverts from TT's usual construct-by-numbers instruction book is multi-builds (the ability to make two completely different things from the same pile of stuff).
 For example: flicking left might cause you to cobble together a pulley system that allows Rey to climb up.
-Flicking right on the same detritus will make Finn bush-mechanic together a grapple point that only he can use.
+Flicking right on the same heap will make Finn bush-mechanic together a grapple point that only he can use.

-Flight sections have never been anywhere near as well polished and expertly scripted as this.
+Flight sections have never been anywhere near as well-polished and expertly-scripted as this.

-Last but not least, this Lego adventure includes a bunch of entertaining flight sections which seamlessly mix on-rails tunnel runs, where you haven't much agency, to open-area dogfights, and back again.
-Though we've experienced sections similar to these in the past, they've never been anywhere near as well polished and expertly scripted as this.
+Last but not least, this LEGO adventure includes a bunch of entertaining flight sections which seamlessly mix on-rails tunnel runs, where you haven't much agency, to open-area dogfights, and back again.
+Though we've experienced sections similar to these in the past, they've never been anywhere near as well-polished and expertly-scripted as this.

-Individually, these three aforementioned mechanics won't sound mind-blowing, but together they construct a Lego game that plays and feels like nothing else before it.
+Individually, these three aforementioned mechanics won't sound mind-blowing, but together they construct a LEGO game that plays and feels like nothing else before it.
 Especially when you factor in some unlockable side-missions that explain behind-the-scenes moments driving events in the original film.

 If you're familiar with the film, and you know what's coming around the corner, slogging through busywork to get there can feel a little tiresome.
-It's almost like TT Games should stop trying to milk a single movie into a single game, and just wait until it has a full trilogy of films to draw upon (like it did in the good old days with Lego Indiana Jones and Lego The Lord of The Rings).
+It's almost like TT Games should stop trying to milk a single movie into a single game, and just wait until it has a full trilogy of films to draw upon (like it did in the good old days with LEGO Indiana Jones and LEGO The Lord of The Rings).